-With the Cop 26 conference and global climate crisis news dominating the headlines, it’s clear that we’re living through a crucial point in human history.
+With the global climate crisis now dominating the headlines, it’s clear that we’re living through a crucial point in human history.
 If the world can change its behaviour quickly — and many scientists believe that means within the next decade — then global warming might be limited to a few degrees and maybe an all out ecological disaster will be averted.
 So we need to make changes now.

 Which, we’ve got to admit, is a terribly bleak way to open this blog.
 While we can’t follow it up by insisting hey, everything’s going to be just fine, we CAN tell you that it’s possible to stop doom scrolling through Twitter and actually do something about it.
 We know because we not only did it, we’ve also got the award to prove it.